 Falling Share Prices

 The news that Camilleri would replace Marchionne as Ferrari CEO came a few days before the death of the latter, when it was declared he would not be returning to work.
 Shares in Ferrari on July 20th closed at 140.00.
 The following Monday, Ferrari shares had fallen to 136.49, with a low of 130.50 on July 30th.
+This may prompt many who are keen online investors to buy full or fractional shares while their price is down in the hope of making a return on them.

 This is typical movement in shar prices following a change of management at such a high level, and was to be expected.
 Since the rapid fall the share price has stabilised, and it is not to be taken as an indication of the financial state of the supercar manufacturer, which is in rude health.
 It is simply a case of new and unfamiliar faces in key roles.